phalcon/documentation/docs/assets.md

 ```

 ## Versioning

-The `Assets` components also support versioning (automatic or manual).
-Versioning of assets is also known as [cache busting][cache-busting].
-In short, CSS and JS files can easily be cached at the browser level.
-As such any updates that are pushed to the production system with a release, could include updated CSS and JS files.
-Since browsers cache those assets, the updated content will not be delivered to the user's browser immediately, resulting in potential loss of functionality.
-By versioning assets, we ensure that the browsers are instructed to download the asset files again and thus receive the latest CSS and JS code from the server.
+The `Assets` component supports versioning (automatic or manual), also known as [cache busting][cache-busting].
+Versioning ensures that the browsers are instructed to download the asset files again, receiving the latest CSS and JS code from the server.

-To add a version number to your assets, you need to add the version string while creating the asset object:
+To add a version number to your assets, include the version string while creating the asset object:

 ```php
 <?php